91ÂãÁÄÊÓƵ

 Conservative Party of B.C.
 Leader John Rustad promised municipalities $10 billion over the next decade for infrastructure upgrades as part of a new approach toward housing that would eliminate what many consider the NDP's signature piece of housing legislation.

-Rustad made his promise of more infrastructure funding during his highly anticipated address to delegates attending the 2024 Union of British Columbia Municipalities Convention in Vancouver.
-But this funding comes with a catch.
+Rustad made his promise during a highly anticipated address this morning to delegates attending the 2024 Union of British Columbia Municipalities Convention in Vancouver.
+Coupled with yet-to-leveraged federal support, that figure could reach between $25 and $30 billion.

 "I would like to look at working with communities at doing pre-zoning as part of your official community plans," he said.
 "We are going to get rid of Bill 44...on this."